rishikaofficial2024/videomaster-ai/README.md

 # VideoMaster AI - Mobile Build Guide (Android APK)

 Professional AI-powered video editor built with Next.js 15, Firebase, and Capacitor.
-This app features AI Veo video generation, auto-captions, and a cloud-synced studio.
+This app features AI Veo video generation, AI Voiceovers, auto-captions, and a cloud-synced studio.

 ## Step 1: Local Setup
 1. **Export Code**: Click the export button in the top right of the IDE to download this project.